Osvetamp4/Cruisers-Tank-Game/README.md

 Download and extract from the corresponding .zip files.

-Currently availible are the versions for MacOS and Windows.
+Currently available are the versions for MacOS and Windows.